-- Sanudi, the, of Naxos, inclined to side with Catalans, 289; last of them, Nicolo II., mnrdered by Crispo, a Lombard, 542. unudo, Marco, nephew of Enr. - Sanudo, Dandolo, gets grant of Dodecannesos, or Cyclades, and builds strong castle in Naxos, 48; Vn. governor calls him to help in Crete, but finds him an enemy, and has to escape from Candia in disguise, 89; Sanudo called in again by Storlato 1228-30, builds a fort at Suda, but deserts the rehels, when John Vatatzes' Megaducha attacks Crete, whom Storlato drives out: - his ficet lost off Cerigo, 50.
+Dandolo, gets grant of Dodecannesos, or Cyclades, and builds strong castle in Naxos, 48; Vn. governor calls him to help in Crete, but finds him an enemy, and has to escape from Candia in disguise, 89; Sanudo called in again by Storlato 1228-30, builds a fort at Suda, but deserts the rebels, when John Vatatzes' Megaducha attacks Crete, whom Storlato drives out:

+his fleet lost off Cerigo, 50.

 Sanudo, Marino, the elder, called Torsello: his Istoria di Romania in Hopf's Chron.
 Greco.
 R., 12, n.
-3; his Secreta Fidelium Crucis, 27; advocates impoverishment of Egypt by diversion of trade with India ; use of duties and blockades for this purpose, 27, 252, 322; his history of Romania, discovered and printed hy Hopf, is a contemporary account of war in Negropont : he had talked to Morean knights, prisoners in Athens, 43; his letters, some in Bongars' Gesta Dei per Francos, some edited by Dr. Kunstmann: was kinsman of dukes of Naxos, had spent most of his life in Romania, knew Morea well : his book, called Secreta Fidelium Crucis after completion, hegun at V. in 1304: five voyages to Levant during its composition : had traded with Acre or Alexandria, hut never in contraband of war, 323-24; after writing his book stayed some time at Court of Avignon, met there King of Jerusalem and Sicily (i.e. Robert II. of Naples), who professed zeal for Crusade : wrote in 1334 to Philip VII. of France urging reconciliation of Greek and Latin Churches, solution of dreek and Latin Orderbash gat, 325; prepared toi advise following precedent of conquest of 1204, 325; writes to William, Count of Holland (1334) asking him to reconcile a follower of Lonis, Duke of Bourhon, to Edward III. this follower, either "de Furvo" or "de Furvo" had travelled much in Levant-at Cyprus taken ser-vice with the galleys of Vns. aud Hospitallers, stopping trade with Saracens, 326; in 1326 thought prohibition of trade with infidels might he given up, 382, n.
+3; his Secreta Fidelium Crucis, 27; advocates impoverishment of Egypt by diversion of trade with India; use of duties and blockades for this purpose, 27, 252, 322; his history of Romania, discovered and printed by Hopf, is a contemporary account of war in Negropont: he had talked to Morean knights, prisoners in Athens, 43; his letters, some in Bongars' Gesta Det per Francos, some edited by Dr. Kunstmann: was kinsman of dukes of Naxos, had spent most of his life in Romania, knew Morea well: his book, called Secreta Fidelium Crucis after completion, begun at V. in 1304; five voyages to Levant during its composition : had traded with Acre or Alexandria, but never in contraband of war, 323-24; after writing his book stayed some time at Court of Avignon, met there King of Jerusalem and Sicily (i.e. Robert II. of Naples), who professed zeal for Crusade: wrote in 1334 to Philip VII. of France urging reconciliation of Greek and Latin Churches, 324, 325; prepared to advise following precedent of conquest of 1204, 325; writes to William, Count of Holland (1334) asking him to reconcile a follower of Louis, Duke of Bourbon, to Edward III. this follower, either "de Furvo" or "de Fumo," had travelled much in Levant-at Cyprus taken ser-vice with the galleys of Vns. and Hospitallers, stopping trade with Saracens, 326; in 1326 thought prohibition of trade with infidels might be given up, 382, n.
 4.